Counties Manukau Health Maternity Services

 - Diabetes in Pregnancy Service

 If you have diabetes or if it is found during your pregnancy this service will manage this side of your care.
 Midwives, obstetricians, diabetologists, and dietitians all work to help you control your diabetes.
-Your LMC or community midwife will usually provide care too.
+Your LMC or community midwife will usually provide basic midwifery care too.

 It is a good idea to find a Lead Maternity Carer (LMC) to look after you throughout pregnancy, childbirth and the postnatal period as soon as you know you are pregnant.